daytona/lds/lds-editor/README.md

 # LDS - Editor (TODO)
-This package is meant to manage a standalone code editor for updateing and testing components, their data, styles, scripts, template and readme.
+This package is meant to function as a CMS editpr, to update the JSON of specific views, by using the schema in the components used.

+The more config-fields the more editable fields.